psychemedia/island-storynotes/odo.md

 p372
 https://archive.org/stream/ecclesiasticalhi02orde/ecclesiasticalhi02orde_djvu.txt

 Ch.
 III.
 Norman oppression.— The English secretly form conspiracies. — Large bodies emigrate to Constantinople and join the emperor's hody-guard.— Attempt of Eustace, count of Boulogne, to surprise Dover Castle.
 Meanwhile the English were oppressed by the insolence of the :N^rmans, and subjected to grievous outrages by the haughty governors who disregarded the king's injunctions.
 The° chiefs of inferior rank, who had the custody of the castles, treated the natives, both gentle and simple, with the utmost scorn, and levied on them most unjust exactions.
 Bishop Odo himself, and William Fitz-Osbern, the king's lieutenants, puffed up with pride, gave no heed to the reasonable complaints of his English subjects and disdained to weigh them in the balance of equity.
 They screened their men-at-arms who most outrageously robbed the people and ravished the women, and those only incurred their wrath who were driven by these grievous affronts to be loud in their remonstrances.
 The English deeply lamented the loss of their freedom, and took secret counsel how they might best shake off a yoke so insupportable, and to which they were so little accustomed.
-They accordingly sent a message to Sweyn,- king of Denmark, entreating him to take measures for recovering the crown of England, which his ancestors Sweyn and Canute had formerly won by their vic- torious arms.
+They accordingly sent a message to Sweyn,- king of Denmark, entreating him to take measures for recovering the crown of England, which his ancestors Sweyn and Canute had formerly won by their victorious arms.
 Some went into voluntary exile, either to free themselves from the domination of their Norman masters, or for the purpose of obtaining foreign aid to renew the contest with their conquerors.
-Some, the very llower of the English youth, made their way to distant reo-ions, and served valiantly in the armies of Alexius, emperor of Constantinople,^ a prince of great sagacity and ...
+Some, the very flower of the English youth, made their way to distant regions, and served valiantly in the armies of Alexius, emperor of Constantinople,^ a prince of great sagacity and ...

 p49
 What shall I say of Odo, bishop of Baieux, who was earl palatine, and generally dreaded by the English people, issuing his orders everywhere like a second king.
 He had the command over all the earls and barons of the realm,